How to Make the Tastiest Meatballs with Fresh Tomato Sauce

 Get My Favorite Recipe

-Perfecting Meatballs with Fresh Tomato Sauce
+Ingredients: Meatballs With Fresh Tomato Sauce

 1.

-In a large mixing bowl, combine the ground lamb, ground beef, chopped sweet onion, parsley, salt, black pepper, cumin, turmeric, and Aleppo pepper.
+In a large bowl, combine ground lamb, ground beef, finely chopped sweet onion, parsley, salt, black pepper, cumin, turmeric, and Aleppo pepper.
+Mix until well blended.
+Form into large meatballs, about 3.5 oz each.

 Mark as complete